 Turmeric Can Help Prevent Chronic Illness

-Turmeric is one of the spices that make this broth so rich.
+Fermented turmeric is one of the spices that make this broth so rich.
 Turmeric has long been used for medicinal purposes thanks to its curcuminoids content.
 This makes turmeric a powerful anti-inflammatory.
 Acute inflammation is necessary to help with ailments like colds, cuts, and bacteria.
 Chronic inflammation, however, is now being linked to chronic illnesses like cancer and heart disease.
 Curcumin can cross the blood-brain barrier and helps to fight the oxidative damage that can cause Alzheimer’s disease.

 Fresh Herbs For Flavor And Nutrition